amerand/PMOIRED/README.md

 ## Examples and tutorials

+This repository comes with a [Jupyter Notebook showing basic model syntax](https://nbviewer.org/github/amerand/PMOIRED/blob/master/Model%20definitions%20and%20examples.ipynb).

-Examples are available in a separate repository: [PMOIRED_examples](https://github.com/amerand/PMOIRED_examples).
+Full examples, how to load real data and analyse them, are available in a separate repository: [PMOIRED_examples](https://github.com/amerand/PMOIRED_examples).
 These examples are Jupyter Notebooks reproducing published results with other tools, and serve both as tutorials and verification of `PMOIRED`.
 They cover most of the features of `PMOIRED`, from the basics to more advanced operations.

 ## Using and quoting `PMOIRED`